-Macroinvertebrates were collected during summer-low flow (August) conditions following the protocols of Karr and Chu (1999).
+Macroinvertebrates were collected during summer-low flow (August/September) conditions following the protocols of Karr and Chu (1999).
 Samples were collected during this time as rainfall is less frequent and intense, antecedent soil moisture is lowest, and flows are expected to be relatively stable.
 Taxa richness and abundance is also high at this time of year.

-Samples were collected at four locations in Ebright Creek, none of which had been sampled previously (see Figure 1 for locations).
 A 930-square cm (1-square foot [sq. ft.])
-Surber net, with 500 μ m mesh, was used to collect macroinvertebrates, starting at the lowest (downstream) sample site and working upstream (Photo 1).
+Surber net, with 500 μm mesh, was used to collect macroinvertebrates, starting at the lowest (downstream) sample site and working upstream (Photo 1).
 The Surber net is a 30 cm by 30 cm (12 x 12-inch) frame that is horizontally placed into the face of the flow on gravel/cobble substrate to delineate a 930-square cm (1 sq. ft.) area.
 The vertical section of the frame has a net attached and captures any dislodged organisms from the sampling area.
-A total of 0.74 m^2 (8 sq. ft.) were sampled at each location following the methods of Hayslip (2007).
+A total of 0.74 m (8 sq. ft.) were sampled at each location following the methods of Hayslip (2007).